 The main goal of the course is for you to begin understanding how to discover and produce mathematics on your own.
 Here we also collect tools that will be used again in all upper level mathematics courses.
 These tools include the precise language of mathematics, many proof techniques, and some basic mathematical structures that will be invaluable throughout your mathematical career.
 By the end of the course you should know when to and how to apply the following proof techniques: direct, contrapositive, existence, uniqueness, contradiction, and induction.
 In addition, you should be familiar with the following mathematical structures and operations: basic logic (including implications, logical equivalence, and quantification), basic set theory and set operations, relations on sets (especially equivalence relations and partial orders), basic combinatorics (including product and sum principles, basic graph structures and properties, and congruence modulo n), and functions and some of their properties (injective, surjective, bijective).
 By the end of the term you should be confident in your ability to read and write several different types of proof.
 Your mathematical vocabulary will have increased particularly with respect to the language of sets, relations, and functions.
 You should feel more confident in presenting mathematics, both orally in class and in written assignments.
 In short, you should feel prepared to embark on the study of higher-level mathematics.
+This course significantly addresses Goal 3: the Quantitative Reasoning Goal.

 In order to enroll for this class, you must have earned a C or better in MATH 131 (Calculus II) or earned AP credit for that class.
 This course is intended for students seriously considering becoming mathematics majors or minors.
 Since this is such a foundational course, I expect that this course will be top priority for you this semester.
-Indeed you should expect to spend at least 10 to 12 hours a week on this material outside of class.
+Indeed you should expect to spend at least 10 to 12 hours a week on this material outside of class; the more you do now, the stronger you will be for upper level mathematics courses.
 To reduce the amount of conscious time spent on this class, start assignments as soon as they are assigned!
 (You will be amazed at how much your mind can accomplish subconsciously if you give it the time!)